min2ha/ukwa-site/content/target/71853/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Brexiteers hail Boris Johnson's 'pivotal' article savaging May's Chequers plan as Tory MPs warn their party has 'lost its way' and must unveil radical policies to win back support of voters

 Brexiteers hailed Boris Johnson's furious attack on Theresa May's Chequers plan - as she faced a make or break party 2018 conference where she was expected to come under pressure to ditch it.
 The ex foreign secretary savaged the plan as a 'moral and intellectual humiliation' and unveiled his own six-point proposal for a 'super-Canada' style free trade deal.